matplotlib/matplotblog/content/posts/GSoC_2021_Final/index.md

 It might seem like an _outdated_ approach for text rendering, now that we have these concepts like font-fallback, <ins>but these concepts weren't very well discussed in early 2000s</ins>.
 Even getting a single font to work _was considered a hard engineering problem_.

-This was especially because of the lack of **any standardization** for representation of fonts (Adobe had their own font representation, and so did Apple, Microsoft, etc.)
+This was primarily because of the lack of **any standardization** for representation of fonts (Adobe had their own font representation, and so did Apple, Microsoft, etc.)

 | ![Previous](https://user-images.githubusercontent.com/43996118/128605750-9d76fa4a-ce57-45c6-af23-761334d48ef7.png) | ![After](https://user-images.githubusercontent.com/43996118/128605746-9f79ebeb-c03d-407e-9e27-c3203a210908.png) |